BOOK MY CONSULTATION

 No!
 Please don’t let this old myth bother you.
 Building a significant amount of muscle takes a lot of hard work and time!
 Adding weights into your fitness routine will not see you suddenly develop huge amounts of muscle.
 It takes time, commitment and a well-designed training programme that includes progressive overload and an effective nutrition plan.

-While it’s certainly possible to add mass and grow your body through weights, that’s just one outcome.
+While it’s certainly possible to add mass and grow your body through weight-training workouts, that’s just one outcome.
 With proper programming, you can use weight training to simply shape your body and create a toned, lean look.

 Thanks to hormonal differences between men and women, it’s much more difficult for women to get “bulky” when strength training.
 Men have between 240-950 nanograms of testosterone per deciliter of blood, whereas women only have between 8-60.
 Since testosterone is a key driver of muscle strength, logic follows that men will find it relatively easier to pack on muscle mass.
 So, instead of worrying about putting on unwanted mass, focus on the fact that lifting heavy weights will help to strengthen your bones and give you increased muscle definition.